nogsantos/site-nogsantos/contents/posts/sample.md

 ---
-slug: 'devtools'
+slug: 'sample'
-title: Some devtools tricks
+title: Some
 tags:
-  - JavaScript
-  - Chrome
-  - Devtools
+  - tag
 excerpt: |
-  About devtools racks.
+  About
 ---

 # Header 1